 Dental adhesive is classed according to its application:

-Dental glue for bridges, crowns and other restorations can be further classified according to its durability and composition.
+Dental glue for teeth bridges, crowns and other restorations can be further classified according to its durability and composition.

 When it comes to durability, dental cements are simply classed as ‘temporary' or ‘permanent'.

-Temporary dental cement
+Temporary dental glue

 Temporary tooth adhesive is usually made up of eugenol and zinc oxide powder.
 It has the following properties: